Asthma and respiratory

 Asthma and respiratory management

-Asthma should not limit children and young people’s lives in any way.
-To support you in getting the right care for your child, the NHS encourages getting these four asks in place:
+To support you in getting the right care for your child, the NHS encourages you to get these 4 things right:

 3. Schedule an asthma review every year and after every attack: Scheduling an asthma review once a year (and after every attack) can help children and young people to manage their symptoms.